You’ve probably seen the Gladiator Garage storage system display at your local Lowe’s or Home Depot dozens of times.

 GearWall: What’s the difference?

-In this article, we’re going to ignore all of the other parts of their lineup and just focus on the Gladiator wall system (GearTrack and
+In this article, we’re going to ignore all of their other products and focus on the Gladiator wall system (GearTrack and

 Here are some of what I feel are Gladiator’s biggest selling points:

-- Easy installation: Gladiator wall systems mount to both concrete and drywall with simple screws.
+- Easy installation: Gladiator wall systems mount to concrete, drywall, or bare wood studs with simple screws.

-- Low barrier to entry: You can start with as little as one GearTrack rail and then build as you need.
+- Start small and grow: You can start with as little as one GearTrack rail and then build as you need.

-- You can find it anywhere: Gladiator is sold in most of the big box stores like Lowe’s and Home Depot, as well as online through Amazon and their manufacturer’s website.
+- Gladiator is sold everywhere.
+Gladiator is sold in most big box stores like Lowe’s and Home Depot and online through Amazon and their manufacturer’s website.

-- Tons of accessories: I’ll get into more detail below, but Gladiator has over two dozen different hooks, bins, baskets and storage accessories to help organize your garage.
+- Tons of accessories: Gladiator has over two dozen hooks, bins, baskets, and storage accessories to help organize your garage.

-Basically, Gladiator checked all the boxes I was looking for in a wall storage system.
+I found that the Gladiator wall system checked all the boxes I was looking for.

 Gladiator GearTrack vs.

-For example, you can certainly use either in your garage and make it look great, but some applications will be better with GearTrack vs.
+Although both look great in your garage, some applications will be better with GearTrack vs.

-GearTrack channels are 6″ high and 4′ in length.
-They’re not stackable or linkable in any way.
-Each GearTrack channel gives space for only one hook or accessory.
+GearTrack channels are 6″ high and 4′ in length, and you can’t stack them or link them in any way.
+Each GearTrack channel gives space for only one hook or accessory per row.

-The weight limits change slightly between the two products as well.
-Each GearTrack rail can hold a maximum of 75 lbs. per linear foot, assuming it’s connected to three wall studs underneath.
+The GearWall only holds a maximum of 50 lbs. per square foot, but each GearTrack rail can hold a maximum of 75 lbs. per linear foot.
+This assumes both are mounted to three wall studs underneath.

 Finally, both come with a 10-year warranty from Gladiator.